 Memory loss is a normal part of aging.
 Taking a memory test is the first step in finding out if your memory loss is normal or something more serious.
 Having memory loss does not mean you have Alzheimer’s disease or Dementia.
 Memory loss can be a symptom of other issues, such as stress, lack of sleep and anxiety.

-The IntraNeuron Memory Test uses tests that are used in neurology offices for memory screening.
-The IntraNeuron Memory Test is built around cutting-edge scientific findings in the field of neuroscience, neurology and neuropsychology.
+The IntraNeuron Memory Exam uses tests that are used in neurology offices for memory screening.
+The IntraNeuron Memory Exam is built around cutting-edge scientific findings in the field of neuroscience, neurology and neuropsychology.

 Causes of Memory Problems